Nutty

 In a nutshell

-The best stock trading apps in the UK are: XTB, eToro and Trading 212.
-They’re all low cost, along with a huge range of investment options (stocks and ETFs) and awesome customer service.
-You can also trade CFDs (learn about this below).
+The best stock trading apps in the UK are XTB, eToro and Lightyear.
+They’re all low cost, have a great range of investment options (stocks and ETFs) and awesome customer service.
+You can also trade CFDs (apart from Lightyear which is better for beginners).

 Looking to start trading stocks and shares, or already a pro and looking to trade on your mobile?
 Here’s the best stock trading apps in the UK.